Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Repotting

-Repot your Teardrop Peperomia Plant during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are restricted.
+Repot your Teardrop Peperomia Plant during the growing season only when the plant is extremely pot-bound as it grows best when the roots are restricted.

 Pruning & Maintenance